×

 All about Troctolite and Lignite Properties

 Know all about Troctolite and Lignite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Lignite belongs to Sedimentary Rocks.Texture of Troctolite is Phaneritic whereas that of Lignite is Amorphous, Glassy.
 Troctolite appears Veined and Shiny and Lignite appears Veined or Pebbled.
-The luster of Troctolite is not available while that of Lignite is dull to vitreous to submetallic.
+The luster of Troctolite is while that of Lignite is dull to vitreous to submetallic.
 Troctolite is available in dark grey to black colors whereas Lignite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Lignite are electricity generation.